 INQUIRIES

 All inquiries related to this RFP are to be directed, via e-mail, to the primary contact.
 Information obtained from any other source is not official and may be inaccurate.
-Inquiries and responses will be recorded and may be distributed to all Proponents at he Foundation’s option.
+Inquiries and responses will be recorded and may be distributed to all Proponents at the Foundation’s option.

 Primary Contact: Ross Finlay